 81. See 42 U.S.C.A. § 624 (West, Westlaw through Pub.
-L. No. 117-214).
+L. No. 118-41).

 States often place a variety of their own requirements on prospective foster parents, including criminal record checks and age limitations.
 However, states may not deny or delay placement because the prospective foster parents live outside of the jurisdiction handling the child's case.
-Additionally, states may not qualify for federal funds if they deny foster parent eligibility or delay or deny placement of a child into foster care based on race, color, or national origin.
+Additionally, states may not qualify for foster care-related federal funds if they deny foster parent eligibility or delay or deny placement of a child into foster care based on race, color, or national origin.
 Although some states have nonetheless allowed the race of the child or of the prospective foster parents to play a role in determining placement, states are forbidden from utilizing race as the sole criterion.
 Critics have expressed concern about using criteria such as race to limit potential placements for foster children.
-There are no federal protections for prospective parents against discrimination on the basis of sexual orientation or gender identity, but several states have enacted them.
+Though there are no federal protections for prospective parents against discrimination on the basis of sexual orientation or gender identity, several states have enacted their own protections against discrimination.